The QDragMoveEvent class provides an event which is sent while a drag and drop action is in progress. More...

 - List of all members, including inherited members

-- QDragMoveEvent is part of Event Classes and draganddrop.
+- QDragMoveEvent is part of Event Classes.

 |QDragMoveEvent(const QPoint &pos, Qt::DropActions actions, const QMimeData *data, Qt::MouseButtons buttons, Qt::KeyboardModifiers modifiers, QEvent::Type type = DragMove)|